Herring-UGAECSE-2920-S22/Class-Instructions/Deliverables/deliverable4.md

 2. Pins that require power(voltage requirement and current requirement)
 3. Name of source delivering the required power (voltage and current) Along with the listing is a diagram (drawing) showing each source and each load with the voltage distribution drawn.
 This should be included in your documentation.

+ ## Next Design Steps
+ Although this is not a deliverable this week is a great time to begin brainstorming and documenting ideas of how you all can complete the first check point refer to the [README](../README.md)and make sure you understand the checkpoint and that your team is prepared and has enough time to complete deliverable 5 aka Figure Drawing.

 # Summary